blog-ythu/blog-ythu.github.io/_posts/2013-10-05-Python-in-Windows.md

    - Copy **cy.py** and **cv2.pyd** from folder `C:\Libs\OpenCV-2.3.1\build\python\2.7` to `C:\Anaconda\Lib\site-packages`.
    - Done.
 Then you can `import cv/cv2` and use e.g. `cv2.imwrite()` in **.py** source code.

+4. **Install by downloading WHL file:**[^1]
+    - If `pip` is not installed, install it by running `conda install pip` in Anaconda Command Prompt.
+    - Download corresponding WHL file from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs).
+    - In Anaconda Command Prompt, run `pip install xxxxxxxx.whl`.

 ## Run Python
 1. Run **Anaconda Command Prompt** under Anaconda's start menu.
 2. Change to the folder that contains the Python file that you want (assume **xxx.py**) to run.
 3. Run: `> python xxx.py`.

+[^1]: Install libs in Anaconda: https://stackoverflow.com/a/43190144/2589776